- Take Action

 Cecilia Carbone lives in Palm Harbor, Florida, where she is a sophomore in the International Baccalaureate Program at Palm Harbor University High School.
 She is an avid golfer, being on her high school team, and loves watching the wildlife while she’s on the course.
 Cecilia loves to hike, and has been enamored with marine wildlife ever since she was a young girl.
 She volunteers at her local library, encouraging education and creativity in children, while also volunteering at The First Tee, where she promotes a healthy lifestyle while demonstrating good sportsmanship to kids.
 Cecilia enjoys serving on the Keep Florida Beautiful Youth Council because it gives her a chance to work with other kids on a topic she cares about: the preservation of Florida’s natural beauty.

-Cori McWilliams is a sophomore in Vero Beach, Florida.
+Cori McWilliams is a freshman in Vero Beach, Florida.
 She is the founder of “Kids for the Sea” which is a club formed to improve environmental conservation.
 Cori is also very active in sea turtle protection programs such as the Indian River County Sea Turtle Program, the Sea Turtle Conservancy, Brevard County Barrier Island Center and the Brevard County Sea Turtle Emergency Response Program.
 Working with the Keep Florida Beautiful Youth Council gives Cori an opportunity to work with other youths, educate them and encourage them to take action on their own.